Department resources for schools

 Employee Assistance Program

-The Department’s Employee Assistance Program (EAP) is a free, short term, and strictly confidential counselling service delivered for the Department through an independent provider, LifeWorks by Morneau Shepell (LifeWorks).
+The department’s Employee Assistance Program (EAP) is a free, short term, and strictly confidential counselling service delivered for the department through an independent provider, LifeWorks.
 For further information about the EAP, refer to:

-The WCO network is a group of staff who have volunteered and been trained as a point of contact for colleagues experiencing harassment, discrimination, bullying, victimisation or family violence.
+The Workplace Contact Officer Network is a group of staff who have volunteered and been trained as a point of contact for colleagues experiencing harassment, discrimination, bullying, victimisation or family violence.

 HR e-learning module for principals and managers